Published by SchoolAdvisor on Apr 12, 2018, 11:45 AM

 Paying for an international school education entails much more than just tuition.
 For starters, you will need to buy school uniforms for your child.
 Often, these will have to be tailored or can only be purchased at the school.

-You will also need to consider sports fees, school trips, enrichment classes and extracurricular activities that will likely cost several times more than it would in public schools.
+You will also need to consider sports fees, school trips, enrichment classes and extracurricular activities that will likely cost several times more than it would in public schools, hence presenting a greater need to enrol in a school with lower fees or readily available discounted rates.

-To avoid winding up in this scenario, proper family planning and budgeting is imperative so you don't find yourself in a tight spot in the future.
+To avoid winding up in this scenario, proper family planning and budgeting is imperative, so you do not find yourself in a tight spot in the future.

 With the rising cost of living, it is never too early to start budgeting for your child in aspects ranging from daily expenses to planning for their university education so that you can be financially prepared.